baoqiangy/AnsibleFlaskDemo/README.md

 	- ansible.posix
 	- community.general
 	- community.mysql
- 3. Clone this CSC324_Exam3 repo.
+ 3. Clone this AnsibleFlaskDemo repo.
  4. Set up the two key-pairs as demonstrated in class (**one named ansible without passphrase, one for your user account with a passphrase**), push the public-key of your **current user account** (not the ansible public key) to **'flask-container'** and **'flask-nocontainer'**.

  **Step4:**
 On the 'controller',

- 1. Cd into the CSC324_Exam3 directory.
+ 1. Cd into the AnsibleFlaskDemo directory.
  2. Run the following commands to provision an Ansible agent user account on **'flask-container'** and **'flask-nocontainer'**.
  (**Replace byan with your own username, and replace id_ed25519 with your own private key file.**)